 Indicator of overall health.
 Skin conditions can often be the first sign of more serious health issues.
 These may include nutritional deficiencies, internal diseases, or a compromised immune system.
 By paying attention to the skin, caretakers can catch and address these issues early.

 Quality of life.
 Skin conditions can be uncomfortable, leading to itching, pain, or distress in horses.
-This discomfort can affect a horse’s behaviour, mood, and even performance.
+This discomfort can affect a horse’s behaviour, mood, and performance.

-19 Horse Skin Conditions and Diseases
+19 Equine Skin Diseases and Conditions

 1. Sarcoids